Roddy Grant (rugby union)

-Roderick Robert Grant is a Scottish rugby union coach and former player.
+Roderick Robert Grant is a Scottish rugby union coach and former Scotland 7s international player.
+He is now an Assistant Coach at Glasgow Warriors.
 He played as a flanker for Border Reivers, Edinburgh and Scotland sevens between 2006 and 2015, and has coached at the Scottish Rugby Academy and Edinburgh.
-Since 2019, he has been forwards coach for Ulster.
+From 2019-2024, he was forwards coach for Ulster.

 Early life

 Grant was born in Jwaneng, Botswana to Scottish parents and soon after moved to Cape Town, South Africa.
 He attended Western Province Prep School where he started playing rugby at the age of 11.
 From there he moved on to Bishops where he continued his sporting career.
 It was here that Grant was selected to play for the South African under-15 and under-16 waterpolo sides.
 Halfway through his high school career he moved out of the Western Cape to the Midlands of Natal to attend Hilton College.

 It was here that his rugby career really started to take shape moving from the centres to the back row.
 Grant played for the school's first XV as well as the Natal Schools side.
 Upon completing high school, Grant moved to Scotland where he began his professional career.

 Rugby runs in Roddy's family: his grandfather (Bob) and great-uncle (George) were international referees, the latter was also Scotland full back in 1950 and 1951 and manager of the 1977 Lions in New Zealand, and Grant's father played for British Universities.